 \subsection{Future Work and Concluding Remarks}

-EGT-based analysis is an important step in quantifying effects of current MV care from examples, serving as a platform for developing further data-driven investigation of MV care effects.
-The method proposed in this work involves the calculation of and comparison via static cost structures for context-segregated data, it can form a foundation for further data-driven research.
-Consideration of non-stationary processes, simulation of cost accrual over patient trajectory, and modeling counterfactual MV trajectories are a sequence of crucial ongoing developments.
+Inverse game-based analysis bridges the key gaps (VILI linkage and handling heterogeneity) in quantifying MV care effects.
+By identifying static cost structures across context-segregated data, it can form a foundation for further data-driven research.
+Consideration of non-stationary processes, simulation of cost accumulation over patient trajectories, and modeling counterfactual MV trajectories are a sequence of crucial ongoing developments.

-Relaxing stationary assumptions and comparing treatment choices such as ventilator modes (rather than settings within a given mode) requires additional developments.
-Namely, comparison of phenotype costs between different contexts in these application uses an inter-context payoff.
-For example, the sequence of payoffs calculated in \S\ref{rwd_app3}) were linked by making the cost of one phenotype invariant, but this is not likely true in practice.
-Identifying a payoff function $\mu$ across different contexts may require reformulating the current bilinear payoff to a non-dimensional and potentially non-linear function (SI \ref{joining_contexts}).
+Relaxing stationarity assumptions and comparing treatment types, like ventilation modes rather than only settings, requires further developments such as a comparison of costs between different contexts.
+For example, the sequence of payoffs calculated in Application 3 (\S\ref{rwd_app3}) were linked by asserting a constant cost on one breath type across contexts, but this is not likely true.
+Defining a payoff function $\mu$ \textit{across} contexts may require reformulating the bilinear payoff system into a non-dimensional, possibly non-linear function (SI \ref{joining_contexts}).
 Development of a cross-context payoff would enable continuous and progressive consequence quantification over complete MV patient trajectories, providing the reward representation needed for RL and counterfactual trajectory evaluation.

-The example J6 data, despite their size and complexity, remain sparse representatives of the patient-MV breath-care space.
-Nevertheless, improving MV management hinges on recognizing the diverse relationships between existing practices and patient-ventilator actions captured in the data.
+The featured J6 data, despite their size and complexity, remain sparse representatives of the patient-MV breath-care space.
+Nevertheless, improving MV management hinges on recognizing the diverse relationships between existing practices and patient--ventilator actions captured in the data.
 The result of the current work is an inverse game-derived payoff system, a necessary element of reinforcement learning's reward function.
-This facilitates the formulation an RL problem regarding optimal MV management policy in a given situation or context that incorporates a more complete scope of the MV decision to patient consequence process.
+This facilitates the formulation of an RL problem for optimal MV management policies that target the more complete scope of the MV decision-to-consequence process.